sinclairzx81/runtime-type-benchmarks/readme.md

 ### Overview

-This project tests a variety of high performance runtime validation libraries to try and appropriately assess their comparative performance metrics.
-Additionally, this project attempts to compare JIT to AOT compilation strategies with a goal to shed some light on V8 optimizations that may or may not occur when evaluating JIT routines at runtime.
+This project tests a variety of high performance JavaScript runtime validation libraries to try and adequately measure their comparative performance metrics.
+This project also attempts to compare JIT to AOT compilation strategies with a goal to shed some light on V8 optimizations that may or may not occur when evaluating JIT routines at runtime.

 ### Benchmarks

 These benchmarks measure validation throughput for a number of common JavaScript data structures.
-The project provides two benchmark datasets, one `correct` the other `incorrect` (where the `incorrect` dataset is used to trip error handling paths within each validator).
+The project provides two benchmark datasets, one `correct` the other `incorrect` (where-in the `incorrect` dataset is used to trip error handling paths within each validator and compare early return performance).
 Data for each test is hardcoded as not to introduce unnessasary variance in the results as well as to provide high visibility to the actual data being benchmarked.
 Additionally, each benchmark is run in within an isolated Node process to avoid previous benchmarks breaking optimizations for subsequent benchmarks.
 All benchmarks can be inspected under the benchmark/validators directory.

 ### Packages